Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

     > [!NOTE]
     > You can also set the `pattern` value in pipeline description, for example, `videotestsrc pattern=18 ! tizenwlsink`
- > You can also set the `pattern` value in pipeline description, for example, `videotestsrc pattern=18 ! tizenwlsink`

 ## Input data from application